sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 Since there is no value ever stored in `DoSomething`, the returned value could be anything (garbage).

-5) Function name used in right hand side of expression
+5) Function name used in right hand side of expression.

 Example:

 ```fortran